-- Description: Design and construction of a new Westside V Pump Station with a capacity of 3 MGD. - Purpose: A new pump station is necessary to address the projected new population growth in the Westside V Pressure Plane.
-This project was recommended in the 2005 Water Master Plan Update. - Allocation: This project is allocated 44% to growth in the study period.
-Allocation was determined because the projected growth in demand (2022-2031) in the Westside V Pressure Plane was greater than remaining capacity of the pump station.
+Description: Design and construction of a new Westside V Pump Station with a capacity of 3 the Westside V Pressure Plane.
+This project was recommended in the 2005 Water because the projected growth in demand (2022-2031) in the Westside V Pressure Plane was greater than remaining capacity of the pump station.
 The pump station will be 56% utilized in 2022, which was determined using the projected demand for 2022, divided by the added capacity from the expansion (3 MGD).